-Guerrini, now a partner at Kline & Specter, has since litigated a litany of successful cases.
-His last three major victories were back-to-back-to-back eight-figure verdicts, among them a record medical malpractice verdict.
-His accomplishments have resulted in his being named among the top attorneys in Pennsylvania by the independent rating service Super Lawyers, including for 2018.
+Guerrini, now a partner at Kline & Specter (and an adjunct professor at Penn Law), has since litigated a litany of successful cases, including back-to-back-to-back eight-figure verdicts, among them a record medical malpractice verdict.
+His accomplishments have resulted in his being named among the top attorneys in Pennsylvania by the independent rating service Super Lawyers*, including for 2019-2023.

 Prior to that case, Guerrini was lead counsel in another Johnstown, Pa., trial that resulted in a nearly $14.5 million jury award for a child who suffers from severe cerebral palsy due to medical malpractice during delivery.
 The verdict at the time was record for a medical malpractice lawsuit in federal court in western Pennsylvania.
 (Read news article.)

 Earlier in the same month, Guerrini worked with Tom Kline to negotiate a highly publicized settlement in January 2017 under which the City of Philadelphia was to pay $4.4 million to a pizza shop deliveryman who was shot and seriously wounded by plainclothes officers who mistakenly believed he was a criminal suspect.
 The case also resulted in the police department agreeing to revamp its regulations and training protocols for plainclothes police officers. (see news coverage)